 The University Minor in Economics is a 30 EC programme consisting of the following five, interlinked modules (of 6 EC each):

-introduces students to the theory and practice of fiscal and monetary policy, including regulation of the financial system.
-Students get to apply macroeconomic concepts and theories to analyze problems of employment and inflation, and macroeconomic policymaking in managing business cycles and economic crises.
+Introduces you to the theory and practice of fiscal and monetary policy, including regulation of the financial system.
+You get to apply macroeconomic concepts and theories to analyze problems of employment and inflation, and macroeconomic policymaking in managing business cycles and economic crises.

-develops the capability of students to independently analyse a policy issue, design a policy response, or evaluate a policy intervention from an economic point of view.
-Students learn how to motivate and formulate an appropriate research question, and conduct literature-based research resulting in a paper, presentation, and peer review.
+Develops your capability to independently analyse a policy issue, design a policy response, or evaluate a policy intervention from an economic point of view.
+You learn how to motivate and formulate an appropriate research question, and conduct literature-based research resulting in a paper, presentation, and peer review.

 For more information about each course, please visit the study guide.